By Cath Senker

 Ellie, Summer and Jasmine have been invited to the launch of Mrs Sherbet's sweet shop in the Secret Kingdom!
 This year the shop is in the form of a beautiful ship that will tour the kingdom, taking sweet treats to everyone!But Queen Malice and her Storm Sprites - calling themselves the Candy Cove pirates - are determined to seize control of the ship and make sure it can't replenish the magic supplies in the kingdom.
 Once again, it's up to the girls to stop her!

 By Oscar Wilde, Sam Usher

 Sir Simon de Canterville has been haunting the residents of Canterville Chase for 300 years - and then the Otis family moves in.
 No matter how hard he tries, they won't be spooked, and soon the Otis family turns their attention to getting rid of him...
-This collection contains the original text of all of Oscar Wilde's stories for children: The Canterville GhostThe Selfish GiantThe Nightingale and the RoseThe Devoted FriendThe Happy PrinceThe Remarkable RocketThe Young King
+This collection contains all seven of Oscar Wilde's stories for children: The Canterville GhostThe Selfish GiantThe Nightingale and the RoseThe Devoted FriendThe Happy PrinceThe Remarkable RocketThe Young King